A "bionic man" made up of $1 million of prosthetic limbs and organs has been put on show at the Science Museum in London.

 Given the name Rex, the bionic man shows off some of the most sophisticated prosthetic limbs and artificial organs in existence.
 Among the shopping list of futuristic human spare parts used in his creation are artificial organs including a kidney, pancreas, spleen and trachea along with a functioning blood-circulatory system.

-Rex was created by a team of roboticists for a Channel 4 TV documentary called
+Rex was created by a team of roboticists for a Channel 4 TV documentary called How to Build a Bionic Man in order to show how far the technology of replacement body parts has come.

 The documentary is presented by Bertolt Meyer, a social psychologist at the University of Zurich, whose face was used as the template for Rex's own.